 Keeping your nails trimmed short and wearing gloves while doing jobs around the house can help protect your nails.

 Your eyes might produce more tears than normal.
 This isn’t common and won’t last long.
 If your eyes feel sore, inflamed or watery, let your doctor know – they can prescribe eye drops if necessary.

 Changes to your mood

 Some people say they feel down at certain times during their chemotherapy.
-This is natural and should usually only last a short time, but some men find they still feel low after their treatment finishes.
-If you’re feeling really low and finding it hard to deal with things, do speak to your doctor or nurse – there are things that can help and there is support available.
+This is natural and usually only lasts a short time, but some men find they still feel low after their treatment finishes.
+If you’re feeling really low and finding it hard to deal with things, speak to your doctor or nurse.
+There are things that can help and there is support available.

 My husband kept a daily diary.
 It was useful to look back after each treatment and say, 'Oh, I’d forgotten how I felt two days after the infusion – it was just the same this time'.

 You might also get side effects from other medicines you are taking, including steroids and GCSF injections.